New Zealand Student Tours with KANES

 Virulent and versatile modern species of plants and animals introduced a just a few generations ago are now threatening to displace the less aggressive native flora and fauna.
 We learn how a massive human effort is now in place to maintain these unique natural treasures.

-Depending on interests we explore microclimates and the incredible ancient species including plants, birds and insects of the forests.
-We see how native life relies on thesr forests to survive.
-In the process we become aware of the reliance humans have for these and we discover the reasons why these rainforests are so unique in the world.
+Depending on interests, we can explore microclimates and the incredible ancient species including plants, birds and insects of the forests.
+We see how native life relies on these forests to survive.

 VIDEO